 Sample jobs: Firefighters, police officers, paramedics, emergency room doctors and nurses, and television producers

 4. Stay social.
 Some people with ADHD thrive in social settings.
 If you’re one of them, consider a career based on relationships, such as working with clients or students.

 Sample jobs: Salesperson, teacher, and public relations professional

 If you get bored easily or chafe under routine tasks, you may need to think twice about working for a corporation where following rules is important or a job that involves lots of tedious paperwork.

 Do Your Research

 On the job hunt?
 Take the time to learn about different careers.
 Interview someone who has a job you’re interested in.
-You may want to shadow her for a day to get a close-up sense of her responsibilities.
+You may want to shadow them for a day to get a close-up sense of their responsibilities.